Variable Assembly Language: VAL Operating System

 PROM memory retains its contents finitely, and thus VAL is immediately available when the controller is switched on.
 The monitor is responsible for control of the robot, and its commands come from the manual control unit, the system terminal, or from programs.
 To increase its versatility and flexibility, the VAL monitor can perform of its commands even while a user program is being executed.
-Commands that can be processed in this way include those for controlling the status the system, defining robot locations, storing and retrieving information the floppy disk, and creating and editing robot control programs.
+Commands that can be processed in this way include those for controlling the status of the system, defining robot locations, storing and retrieving information on the floppy disk, and creating and editing robot control programs.